Thothius/roomian-realms/README.md

-# Roomian Realms (RG2)
+# RoomianRealms

 ## Overview

-*"Eight ancient bloodlines vie for dominance in a world where forgotten gods still whisper.
-Forge your legacy through blood, steel, or forbidden knowledge as ancient pacts are broken and new alliances forged."*
+*"Eight distinct civilizations vie for supremacy in a fractured world.
+From mystical forest dwellers to parasitic hive minds, each culture brings unique strengths, philosophies, and ancient traditions to the battlefield."*

-When the old gods fell, they left behind their children—some blessed, others cursed.
-Now these heirs to divinity and darkness clash across a fractured realm where honor and treachery are merely different faces of survival.
-The throne awaits one who can master the delicate dance of power.
+When the old gods fell, they left behind diverse peoples—some blessed with wisdom and harmony, others twisted by darkness and ambition.
+These heirs to divine legacies now forge their own paths across a realm where honor, treachery, mysticism, and pragmatism shape the destiny of nations.
+The throne awaits one who can harness the rich tapestry of cultures to master the delicate dance of power.

 ## Documentation